As zero energy office buildings become more common, their benefits are increasingly well-understood. Those benefits include:

 - Environmental stewardship.
 Building a zero energy office building shows a clear commitment to protecting natural resources and providing an inspiring workplace for employees, customers, and other stakeholders.

 - Improve occupant comfort and satisfaction.
 Zero energy buildings can provide benefits to occupants that go far beyond saving energy.
 Below are resources to learn more about occupant satisfaction:

-- Carnegie Mellon University’s Center for Building Performance and Diagnostics has summarized recent findings for productivity gains and healthy gains related to views, natural ventilation, and daylighting (B&D 2018).
+- Carnegie Mellon University’s Center for Building Performance and Diagnostics has summarized recent findings for productivity gains and healthy gains related to views, natural ventilation, and daylighting (Building & Decor, 2018).

 - Prepare for the future with sound fiscal management.
 Zero energy offices are extremely energy-efficient, which reduces operating costs as well as exposure to future energy price volatility.
 The cost of designing and building a zero energy office can be comparable to that of a conventional office, making zero energy a sound business decision.